engrjislam/SpringBootWebSecurity/README.md

   >  'GxxPkJOSRMeqo9uPTPODvw=='  >  encrypted password

-  >  'authKey' is required at runtime to decrypt 'GxxPkJOSRMeqo9uPTPODvw==' (encrypted password)
+  >  'authKey' is required at compile time to decrypt 'GxxPkJOSRMeqo9uPTPODvw==' (encrypted password)

   >  You can off course decrypt 'GxxPkJOSRMeqo9uPTPODvw=='